tweag/topiary/README.md

 ```
 CLI app for Topiary, the universal code formatter.

-Usage: topiary [OPTIONS] <--language <LANGUAGE>|--input-file <INPUT_FILE>>
+Usage: topiary [OPTIONS] <--language <LANGUAGE>|--input-files [<INPUT_FILES>...]>

 Options:
   -l, --language <LANGUAGE>             Which language to parse and format [possible values: json, nickel, ocaml, ocaml-interface, toml]
-  -f, --input-file <INPUT_FILE>      Path to an input file.
-If omitted, or equal to "-", read from standard input
+  -f, --input-files [<INPUT_FILES>...]
+Path to an input file or multiple input files.
+If omitted, or equal to "-", read from standard input.
+If multiple files are provided, `in_place` is assumed [default: -]
   -q, --query <QUERY>                   Which query file to use
   -o, --output-file <OUTPUT_FILE>       Path to an output file.
 If omitted, or equal to "-", write to standard output
-  -i, --in-place                     Format the input file in place
+  -i, --in-place                        Format the input files in place
   -v, --visualise[=<OUTPUT_FORMAT>]     Visualise the syntax tree, rather than format [possible values: json, dot]
   -s, --skip-idempotence                Do not check that formatting twice gives the same output
       --output-configuration            Output the full configuration to stderr before continuing
   -t, --tolerate-parsing-errors         Format as much as possible even if some of the input causes parsing errors
   -h, --help                            Print help
   -V, --version                         Print version
 ```

 Language selection is based on precedence, in the following order: